 Vice President for Organizational Development

 Cindy is a licensed speech-language pathologist with more than 30 years of experience in the field of brain injury rehabilitation.
 She has led cognitive rehabilitation and functional integration training.
 Cindy also created a post-acute residential rehab program for adolescents with acquired brain injury.
 She is a medical rehabilitation surveyor for the Commission on Accreditation of Rehabilitation Facilities (CARF) and has more than 15 years of experience in leadership training and development with healthcare facilities.
+Cindy is the co-chair of the Brain Injury Association of America Treatment and Disease Management Standards Committee.

 Patrick Plenger, Ph.D., ABPP